Annual leave policy template

 Approval process

-Direction to take leave when balances exceed 8 weeks.
+Direction to take leave where balances grow too high.

 Payment on termination